Initial Thoughts

 The entire CAO Brazilia line is really honing in on the Brazil concept which I love.
 From the box to the bands.
 It uses all the colors that are found in the country’s flag.
 The colors that everyone will see proudly waved at the World Cup this year.
 I’ve always thought that green, yellow, and blue make up a nice color palette.
 This cigar has a beautiful band that is very easy to notice in every humidor you walk in.
 It doesn’t really blend in, which is nice if you’re trying to find this particular stick.

 The design starts with somewhat of a diamond shape in the middle of the band with the tips protruding towards the head and foot of the cigar.
 Filling in and around the diamond are other random circles that alternate between the colors of the country.
 In fact the middle of the band looks very similar to the flag of the country.
 Without looking exactly alike it gets pretty darn close.
-Toward the bottom of the diamond the name of the blend is stated ‘Brazilia’ in a nice gold font that gets lost against the yellow background.
+Toward the bottom of the diamond, the name of the blend is stated as ‘Brazilia’ in a nice gold font that gets lost against the yellow background.
 However, like I said above, you’re not going to miss this in the humidor.
 Even if you can’t read the gold print, you’re going to know that it’s the CAO Brazilia judging by the colors.

-The Brazilian wrapper is a nice dark chocolate maduro looking wrapper.
+The Brazilian wrapper is a nice dark chocolate maduro-looking wrapper.
 Very few veins are seen protruding.
 It has a nice sheen to it as well.
 Plenty of oils coming off which makes it even more enjoyable to look at.
 I think that just about sums up the looks of this cigar.
 It’s time to get into it and see if it’s going to be worthwhile to smoke.

 Function